 How to Polish a Hesalite or Acrylic Watch Crystal

 There are many different materials used for watch crystals.
-In recent decades, the innovation of manufacturing sapphire crystals has been improved substantially.
-The benefit of sapphire crystals is that they are extremely hard, which means they will rarely get scratches.
+In recent decades, the innovation of manufacturing sapphire crystals has improved substantially.
+The benefit of sapphire crystals is that they are extremely hard, which means they will rarely get scratched.
 Manufacturers started using sapphire crystals relatively late due to the difficulty of making them (and more importantly shaping them).

 Today, sapphire crystals are still expensive to manufacture compared to other alternatives.
 As such, sapphire crystals are primarily used on higher-end and more expensive watches.
 Other alternatives include regular glass, mineral glass, and of course, hesalite or acrylic (hesalite is a form of acrylic).

-In the early days of watchmaking, manufacturers only used hesalite and acrylic for its crystals.
+In the early days of watchmaking, manufacturers only used hesalite and acrylic for their crystals.
 Note that acrylic is a general term, whereas hesalite is a variant of acrylic, mostly associated with Omega watches.

-Acrylic and hesalite crystals have the benefit of being easy and cheap to make, but the downside is that the material is soft and easily gets scratches.
+Acrylic and hesalite crystals have the benefit of being easy and cheap to make, but the downside is that the material is soft and easily gets scratched.
 But whilst there are technically more superior materials today (mainly sapphire crystal), there are still a lot of people who prefer hesalite and acrylic crystals due to their warmth and vintage-inspired look.

 How to polish a hesalite or acrylic watch crystal

 Since acrylic and hesalite crystals easily acquire scratches, over time, the dial can become more difficult to read and reduce the sharpness and clarity.
-For many, the benefits of a hesalite and acrylic do not weight up to the unavoidable risk of scratches.
+For many, the benefits of a hesalite and acrylic do not weigh up to the unavoidable risk of scratches.
 Regardless of how careful you are, the crystals will get scratches over time.
 It requires as much as having your shirt cuff scratch against the crystal for superficial hairlines to develop.